 This is what they believe: Students should be able to excel in school without being driven to tears and sleepless nights.
 We can and should make space in the school day to attend to our wellness.
 In this time of pandemic, we re-envision how we talk about mental health, be more honest about struggles, and offer new ways to care for each other.

-Victor’s residency work builds on VIP’s existing model of leadership within the Youth Organizing Institute.
-It aims to build capacity for the program in its storytelling and struggles for social change.
+Victor’s residency work built on VIP’s existing model of leadership within the Youth Organizing Institute.
+It aimed to build capacity for the program in its storytelling and struggles for social change.